 Okay, maybe you’re not that excited, but a new phone is certainly cause for celebration.
+What comes next, though?

-Here are some of the first things every Android owner should do with their phone as soon as they take it out of the box.
-These little exercises will ensure that you are getting the most out of your device from Day One.
+Here are some of the first things every Android owner should do with their phone when they take it out of the box.
+These little exercises will ensure that you are getting the most out of your device from day one.

-However, don’t let all this power go to your head.
+Don’t let all this power go to your head.
 You need to keep your composure long enough to make sure your device came with all the correct parts.

-Go ahead and plug the phone in to get that battery charging.
+Plug the phone in to get that battery charging.
 You’re going to be playing with your new toy for the next couple of hours, and you don’t want it dying on you right in the middle of a crucial process.

-Log Into Google and Let the Magic Flow
+Log into Google and let the magic flow

 When you turn on your device for the first time, a walkthrough will guide you through the setup process.
 One of the first things it will ask you to do is log into your Google account.

 You can skip this step if you want, but we seriously don’t recommend it.
-Logging into Google connects your device with a ton of other services, and it’s the first step you will take toward personalizing your phone.
+Logging into Google connects your device with a ton of other services, and it’s the first step toward personalizing your phone.
 Activating this account will set up your email, calendar, and contacts list automatically, and it will prepare your phone to synchronize your identity across devices.
 It’s also required for the Play store.

-Once your phone is up and running, go to the Apps menu under your Settings and locate any apps that came pre-loaded on your phone.
+Once your phone is up and running, go to the Apps menu uin your Settings and locate any apps that came pre-loaded on your phone.
 You might not be able to uninstall them, but you can disable them and uninstall any updates, which will keep the space they occupy to a minimum.
 Disabling an app also means you won’t see it in the app drawer anymore.

-See if your device has Smart Lock capabilities.
+You can also check if your device has Smart Lock capabilities.
 Smart Lock is a pretty cool feature that lets your phone bypass the lock screen in certain situations.
 For instance, you can set up your phone to remain unlocked if it’s in the vicinity of a particular Bluetooth device, like your car stereo.
 It may also be able to sense whether it has been set down or passed to a new user since the last time it was unlocked.

 Make sure everything is up to date!

 Setting up an Android device might seem overwhelming, but it can be nice to settle in and enjoy the process.
-What do you do first when you get a new phone?
-Did we miss anything crucial?
-Let us know in the comments!